Poliana Botelho: Ultimate Fighting Championship

 Botelho faced Karine Silva on June 4, 2022 at UFC Fight Night 207.
-She lost the fight via a submission in round one.
+She lost the fight via brabo choke in round one.

 After her last loss, it was announced that Botelho was no longer under contract with the UFC.

 Invicta FC

 Botelho faced Helen Peralta at Invicta FC 49: Delboni vs. DeCoursey on September 28, 2022.
 She won the bout via unanimous decision.

 Bellator MMA

 Soon after her victory in Invicta, Botelho was signed to a multi-fight contract with Bellator MMA.